-Visitors to the Miner’s Memorial Park in southeastern Ohio can see what’s left of the engineering marvel, the Big Muskie.
-The free park pays homage to Ohio’s mining heritage.
+Visitors to Jesse Owens State Park in southeastern Ohio can see what’s left of the engineering marvel, the Big Muskie and pay homage to Ohio’s mining heritage in the Miner’s Memorial Park.

 The Big Muskie- the Building of a Legend

 Building the big muskie was no easy feat.
 After all, this was the biggest machine to ever walk on the face of the earth.
 Construction of the Big Muskie began in 1967.
 It took hundreds of rail cars and trucks to haul the parts from Milwaukee to the construction site just southwest of the tiny town.
 From there, it took over 300,000 work hours (nearly two years) to build the Big Muskie.
 When it was done, it had cost over $25 million dollars.

 The end of an era and a new beginning

 After years of operation, it was determined that there were more efficient ways to mine and with tightening environmental regulations, it became clear that the Big Muskie’s days were numbered.

 The size of the dragline was prohibitive to relocating the machine.
 In 1999, after a public outcry to try to preserve this once constant landmark, the Big Muskie was dismantled and sold as scrap, leaving only the bucket as the focal point of the Miners’ Memorial Park located east of McConnelsville, about 25-30 minutes from I-77.